ToyKeeper/screenshotter/readme.md

     - Rasterman's "feh"
     - ... many many others

+  - A text editor, like vim in a terminal, or gedit, or sublime, or whatever.

 ## Install

-Copy `screenshotter.py` to your $PATH somewhere.
-Maybe make some aliases to it for easier typing, and install some scripts and config files.
+Copy or link `screenshotter.py` into your $PATH somewhere.
+Maybe make some symlinks to it for easier typing, and install some scripts and config files.

 ```sh
   > mkdir -p ~/src ~/bin